 TRANSIT TIMING FOR EXOPLANETS

 Planets similar to Jupiter in mass and radius and with orbital periods shorter than 10 days – so called hot Jupiters – constitute a relatively small group of planetary systems.
 An interesting aspect of such planets is that they are usually not observed in compact planetary systems and other nearby planets do not accompany them.
-The question what is the occurrence rate of such planetary configurations is challenging for theories of formation and evolution of planetary systems, and remains opened.
+The question of the occurrence rate of such planetary configurations is challenging for theories of formation and evolution of planetary systems, and remains open.

 Researchers: dr Gracjan Maciejewski, prof. dr hab.
 Andrzej Niedzielski

 The Open Clusters Survey (OSC) was a scientific programme aimed at comprehensive studies on neglected open clusters.
 Relations between astrophysical parameters parametrising the structure, dynamics and evolution state of open clusters were investigated with statistical methods.
 Open cluster were also searched for new variable stars.